mitchellston/qr-code-scanner/README.md

 # A simple qr-code scanner for react

-This is a simple qr-code scanner component for react
+This is a simple qr-code scanner component for react.
+Check out a simple demo [here](https://mitchellston.github.io/qr-code-scanner/)!

 ## Installing